amcloudaide/memorable/README.md

 ### Viewing Photos

 - **Grid View**: Browse all photos in a grid layout
+  - Use the size slider to adjust thumbnail size
+  - Photos are grouped by month/year
+  - Use the timeline sidebar on the right to jump to specific dates
 - **Map View**: See photos with GPS coordinates plotted on an interactive map
 - Click any photo to open the detailed view

+### Multi-Select Operations

+1. Click "Select" button in the toolbar to enter selection mode
+2. Click photos to select/deselect them, or use "Select All"
+3. Use the selection toolbar to:
+   - **Add to Collection**: Add selected photos to a collection
+   - **Remove from Collection**: Remove from current collection
+   - **Set Location**: Set GPS coordinates for all selected photos
+   - **Publish to WP**: Publish selected photos to WordPress
+   - **Delete**: Remove selected photos from the database
+4. Click "Cancel" to exit selection mode

 ### Editing Metadata